Approximating normally attracting invariant manifolds using trajectory-based optimization: Introduction

 There are, however, some critical issues related to these constructions, especially when considering noncompact critical manifolds.
 (The compact case is comprehensibly presented by Hirsch et al.~\cite{Hirsch1977}.)
 The two feasible options are to either apply the theorem by Fenichel~\cite{Fenichel1979} for compact, normally hyperbolic subsets of the critical manifold with relatively loose assumptions or the persistence theorem by Eldering for noncompact NAIMs~\cite{Eldering2012}.
 The problem with the first approach is the non-uniqueness of the invariant manifold and the possible loss of normal hyperbolicity, which was extensively studied by, e.g., Kaneko~\cite{Kaneko1986}, Bonatti et al.~\cite{Bonatti2006}, and Haro and de la Llave~\cite{Haro2006}.
 Both issues are addressed by Eldering in the case of NAIMs.
 While the uniqueness of the perturbed manifold is a result of the general setting in bounded geometry, Eldering resolves the breakdown of normal hyperbolicity -- at least in the case of trivial bundles~\cite{Eldering2013}.
 Another result on the persistence of Zhou and Zhang~ Although this second approach is certainly useful for a wide class of applications the boundedness and uniform continuity of feasible perturbations is rather restrictive, e.g., in the realm of chemical kinetics.
 Furthermore, it is difficult to predict the feasible extent of perturbations for both approaches.
 Numerical algorithms building upon these results -- such as the one by Broer, Osinga, and Vegter~\cite{Broer1997} -- inherit the above limitations.
 The mathematical difficulty of capturing an appropriate and convenient concept for attracting invariant manifolds of slow motion has been predated and accompanied by more pragmatic computational methods in the areas of science and engineering.
 This is not surprising as the wide range of scientific applications has been a strong motivation to study abstract dynamical systems in the first place.

-With respect to chemical kinetics this development started with the quasi-steady-state assumption (QSSA)~\cite{Bodenstein1913,Chapman1913} and the partial equilibrium assumption (PEA)~\cite{Michaelis1913}.
+In chemical kinetics this development started with the quasi-steady-state assumption (QSSA)~\cite{Bodenstein1913,Chapman1913} and the partial equilibrium assumption (PEA)~\cite{Michaelis1913}.
 Both methods excel in terms of conceptual simplicity and, thus, are still in use despite the availability of more sophisticated approaches.

 Inspired by the new insights in invariant manifold theory mentioned above and fuelled by the growing demand for efficient simulations of detailed high-dimensional models, new dimension reduction methods were proposed, beginning in the 1980s.
 One of these is the computational singular perturbation (CSP) technique by Lam and Goussis~\cite{Lam1985,Lam1988} with clear nominal reference to GSPT\@.